SriRanjani30/Rock-Paper-Scissors/README.md

-1. Download the game.py and the three images file to your machine.
+1. Download the game.py and the three images files to your machine.
 2. place the game.py in a folder name "rockpaperscissors" and place all three images in a folder named "Images" which should be located inside the "rockpaperscissors" folder.
 3. Open the commandline and transfer the control to the folder in which the game is located.